Best Grass for Sandy Soil in Florida (And How to Help It Thrive)

 They won’t thrive in deep shade, but they’re both shade tolerant.

-Why Is St. Augustine a Good Sandy Soil Grass?
+Why St. Augustine Grows Well in Sandy Soil

 St. Augustine actually prefers sandy, well-drained soil.
 It needs plenty of oxygen to thrive, so it wouldn’t be happy in a more compact soil.